Unity-Technologies/SyntheticHomes/README.md

 ## Analyzing and Visualizing Datasets

-Datasets are generated in the SOLO formatted.
-For information on how to explore and analyze SOLO datasets, check out the relevant pages on the Perception repository.
+Datasets are generated in the SOLO format.
+For information on how to explore and analyze SOLO datasets, check out the [relevant pages](https://github.com/Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Outputs.md) on the Perception repository.

 ## Configuration File